 He said Chinese embassy officials in Manila visited the workers and confirmed that they were in good condition.
 The workers, who are being held on site, can make phone calls and their basic needs are being adequately met, he said.

 The mine is operated by Filipino firm Compania Minera Tubajon, AFP reported.
 It is a joint-venture with Chinese investment.

 According to local media and information from the company, the arrests may be connected to the company's financial disputes with local Business Centre in Hong Kong companies.

 Wang said the embassy has contacted Philippine authorities and asked them to ensure the workers' personal freedom as soon as possible, carefully investigate the incident and handle it legally and fairly.

 The official said the case was complicated but could not give more details, adding that the embassy would make every effort to secure the workers' freedom, as well as guarantee their rights and interests.

 Compania Minera's chief operating officer, Arsenia Lim, refused to comment on the incident.

-Chromite is the ore for chromium, which is mixed with steel to make it harder and resistant to corrosion.
+Chromite is the ore for chromium, which is mixed with steel to make it harder foreign company registration in hong kong and resistant to corrosion.

 blogspot blog maycc1 vox thoughts blog co uk wordpress